shanker96/datawarehousing/README.md

 Finally, tuned data processes to ensure efficient data processing and publish the ETL optimization.
 The end result was a more efficient and effective data management system that reduced manual work by 23% and cut development time by 41%.

+Overall, the project was successful in improving the efficiency and effectiveness of data management processes by implementing a self-service data query system, analyzing the capabilities of a BI platform, and automating ETL pipelines.
+The use of Azure data factory and reusable components was critical in achieving the project's objectives.